-up to and including Christian Dior’s New Look.
+Women’s Dress Codes up to Christian Dior’s New Look –

 If you are looking to quickly and easily recreate the 1940’s look for a party or some function, try our Easy Guide to 1940s Women’s Dress and Style

-The New Look debuted via Christian Dior in 1947, sloping shoulders, cinched waists ,and wider than wide hips certainly made for great media coverage after the gloom and horror of the war.
+The New Look debuted via Christian Dior in 1947.
+The sloping shoulders, cinched waists ,and wider than wide hips certainly made for great media coverage after the gloom and horror of the war.

 The Detail –